 Little India, Jackson Heights

-Running along busy 74th Street between Roosevelt and 37th Avenue is a little oasis of Indian (and Pakistani and Bangladeshi) culture, affectionately known as “Little India.”
-International students will find an array of stores selling Indian sweets, ethnic foods, Bollywood films, and saris and other Indian garments.
-Restaurants serve a wide variety of authentic dishes, and it is common for the smell of curry and spices to fill the air.
+Restaurants serve a wide variety of authentic dishes, and it is typical for the smell of curry and spices to fill the air.
 Don’t be fooled by the American-sounding Jackson Diner; it is a great spot for traditional Indian fare, including tandoori.
 The neighborhood is home to several temples and mosques, and every year celebrates Diwali with a festival.

 Curry Hill on Lexington Avenue

-This may be more of a street than a neighborhood, but it does the trick when craving Indian cuisine.
+This section may be more of a street than a neighborhood, but it does the trick when craving Indian cuisine.
 Located between 27th and 28th Avenue in Murray Hill, this area is affectionately known as “Curry Hill,” thanks to the many different regional cuisines found along its three-block radius.

 Latin Neighborhoods